 Conjunctival tumors.
 Tumors that grow on the surface of the eye.

 Iris tumors.
 Tumors that grow in the colored part of the eye.

 Choroid tumors.
 Tumors that grow in the layer of blood vessels that support the retina.
-They include melanoma of the choroids, which is a malignant tumor, and choroidal nevus, and choroidal osteoma, which are benign tumors.
+They include melanoma of the choroid, which is a malignant tumor, as well as choroidal nevus and choroidal osteoma, which are benign tumors.

 Intraocular lymphomas.
 This cancer usually begins in the eyeball.
 It is typically non-Hodgkin lymphoma.

 Lacrimal gland tumors.
-Tumors that are found in the gland that produces tear.
+Tumors that are found in the gland that makes tears.